How to Structure Semantic Color Tokens for Accessibility

 Precise Implementation Architecture

 Define semantic tokens using a three-tier naming convention: --color-<category>-<state>-<variant>.
 Implement CSS custom properties with fallback chains for legacy browser support.
-Use JSON/YAML token definitions compiled via Style Dictionary or Theo.
+Use JSON/YAML token definitions compiled via Style Dictionary.
 Ensure every semantic token references a primitive with guaranteed contrast ratios.
 Apply @layer declarations to enforce precedence over third-party styles.

 @layer design-tokens {